pytorch/xla/docs/bazel.md

 Remote caching is disabled by default but because it speeds up incremental builds by a huge margin, it is almost always recommended, and it is enabled by default in the CI automation and on Cloud Build.

 Using the remote cache configured by `remote_cache` configuration setup requires authentication with GCP.
 There are various ways to authenticate with GCP.
 For individual developers who have access to the development GCP project, one only needs to specify the `--config=remote_cache` flag to bazel, and the default `--google_default_credentials` will be used and if the gcloud token is present on the machine, it will work out of the box, using the logged in user for authentication.
-The user needs to have remote build permissions in GCP.
+The user needs to have remote build permissions in GCP (add new developers into the `Remote Bazel` role).
 In the CI, the service account key is used for authentication and is passed to bazel using `--config=remote_cache --google_credentials=path/to/service.key`.
 On [Cloud Build](https://cloud.google.com/build), `docker build --network=cloudbuild` is used to pass the authentication from the service account running the cloud build down into the docker image doing the compilation: [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) does the work there and authenticates as the service account.
 All accounts, both user and service accounts, need to have remote cache read/write permissions.

 Remote cache uses cache silos.
 Each unique machine and build should specify a unique silo key to benefit from consistent caching.
 The silo key can be passed using a flag: `-remote_default_exec_properties=cache-silo-key=SOME_SILO_KEY'`.